Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

 ## Build

-Before you can compile the adapters in the jar some dependencies need to be solved:
+Before you can compile the adapters in the jar, some dependencies need to be solved:
 * Get the `ls-adapter-interface.jar` file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download), you can find it in the `Lightstreamer/DOCS-SDKs/sdk_adapter_java/lib` folder, and put it in a temporary folder, let's call it `compile_libs`.

 Now you can generate the jar for the sample Metadata Adapters, let's call it `ls-generic-adapters.jar`, with the following commands: